-By USA and Pin-Ching Cynthia Tsai, Dulworth, USA
+By Pin-Ching Cynthia Tsai Dulworth, Chicago, Illinois, USA

 I never thought I would breastfeed my baby because I was not breastfed.
 I also never believed I could face birth.
 After all, pain as tiny as a paper cut drives me crazy!
 But all those assumptions began to change when a family friend who is a former La Leche League Leader gifted to me The Womanly Art of Breastfeeding when I was pregnant.